DeiLucri/pihole-nas-syno/README.md

 5. Connect via IP and port set on web browser

 ## Notes :
-- By default, the Pi-hole container is isolated from the host network, which means it cannot communicate directly with the NAS.
-This is a security feature of macvlan networks.
+- On the synology nas server, do not modify the DNS server and indicate the Pihole container. *By default, the Pi-hole container is isolated from the host network, which means it cannot communicate directly with the NAS.
+This is a security feature of macvlan networks**